 In November, 2014, Johnson, in response to a challenge by Yost to do it if she raised enough money in her Indiegogo campaign for a film, played guitar and sang in her original costume on the corner of Yonge and Dundas in Toronto (possibly the busiest intersection in the country).
 She admitted she was nervous but apparently had a great deal of fun doing it and was warmly received and applauded for it.

-For years, David Yost (who played Billy Cranston, the original Blue Ranger) seemed this way, but in a 2009 interview he admitted that the main issue was that he had been a victim of some pretty ugly homophobic bullying behind the scenes, and clarified that he didn't hate the show itself or the fans, who have been very supportive after the interview.
+For years, David Yost (who played Billy Cranston, the original Blue Ranger) seemed this way, but in a 2009 interview he admitted that the main issue was that he had been a victim of some pretty ugly homophobic bullying by the production staff behind the scenes, and clarified that he didn't hate the show itself, his castmates or the fans, who have been very supportive after the interview.

 If Amy Jo Johnson is the best example of this from Mighty Morphin, then Lost Galaxy's Danny Slavin (aka Leo the Red Ranger) is a very close second.
 It's believed that he only took the job to pay for law school, and has repeatedly turned down invitations to Power Morphicon.
 Not helping matters, reportedly the producers screwed Trakeena's actress out of most of her paycheck during the Lost Galaxy/Lightspeed Rescue crossover episode, which led to him walking off the set in protest.
 It took a miracle (and the producers calling in personal favors) for him to cameo in the 10th anniversary episode "Forever Red".